ThisKwasior/Sonic-Mania-20MB/README.md

 ```
 ./convert_everything.sh
 ```
-After around 20 minutes you'll see `Data-small.rsdk.zlib` in the folder at around 20MB.
+After around 20 minutes you'll see `Data_Small.rsdk.zlib` in the folder at around 17,4MB.

 Next we will compile the game:
 ```